 (3) A person who exercises a power of authorisation conferred by subsection (1)(f) in relation to a particular child is to take reasonably practicable steps to establish the child’s whereabouts in each year of the child’s compulsory education period.

 Division 3 — Attendance, all schools

-22. Term used in sections 25, 27 and 29
+22. Term used: school

 In sections 25, 27 and 29 —

 school includes any place to which an arrangement under section 24 applies.